lumamantelli/lumamantelli/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Luma and I'm a Frontend Developer, from Brazil.</h2>

 ###